wombleton/gitlaw-nz/acts/N/National Animal Identification and Tracing Act 2012.md

     (2) Every person commits an offence who---

-    *   (a) fails to comply with a requirement of a NAIT officer under [clause 53][178]; and
+    *   (a) fails to comply with a requirement of a NAIT officer under [clause 53][180]; and

     *   (b) knows or ought reasonably to know that the person imposing the requirement is a NAIT officer.

-    (3) Every person who commits an offence against subclause (1) or (2) is liable on summary conviction to a term of imprisonment not exceeding 3 months.
+    (3) Every person who commits an offence against subclause (1) or (2) is liable on conviction to a term of imprisonment not exceeding 3 months.

     (4) Any constable may arrest without warrant any person who the constable has reasonable grounds to suspect has committed an offence against subclause (1) or (2).

+    Schedule 2 clause 75(3): amended, on 4 October 2013, by [regulation 3(1)][129] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 ##### 76 Offence of failing to carry out obligations in relation to computer system search

-*   Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 3 months who fails, without reasonable excuse, to assist a person exercising a search power when requested to do so under [clause 56][179].
+*   Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months who fails, without reasonable excuse, to assist a person exercising a search power when requested to do so under [clause 56][181].

+    Schedule 2 clause 76: amended, on 4 October 2013, by [regulation 3(1)][129] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 ##### 77 Offences relating to exercise of powers